7shi/gemini-batch/gembatch/submit.md

 **Problem**: Different use cases require different Gemini models (e.g., thinking models for complex reasoning, flash models for speed), but hardcoding a single model would limit tool adaptability.

 **Solution**: Added `-m`/`--model` parameter with sensible default (gemini-2.5-flash-lite-preview-06-17) to allow model selection while providing out-of-the-box functionality for most users.

+### Comprehensive Job Record Enhancement for Resource Management
+**Problem**: Job records needed to include complete information for downstream operations: query count for monitoring displays and source file identifiers for reliable cleanup operations during polling.

+**Solution**: Enhanced job record structure to include `count` field (calculated using `count_lines()` from batch_info module) showing the number of queries in each input file, and `uploaded_file_name` field preserving the source file identifier returned by the upload API.
+This comprehensive recording enables effective monitoring through query count visibility and ensures reliable resource cleanup regardless of API limitations in batch objects.